Foxandxss/fox-angular-gulp-workflow/README.md

 That will generate a `tmp` folder with all our `javascript` files concatenated in one central place.
 That free us of having to create a `<script>` tag for every javascript we create.
 Also, our `templates` are going to be cached in `$templateCache` and also appended to the main `app.js` file.

-Also that will compile our `scss`, move our images and `index.html`, run the webserver and watch for file changes.
+Also that will compile our `scss`, move our images and compile our `index.hbs`, run the webserver and watch for file changes.

 All our `javascript` are going to be linted by `jshint`.